nrt-library/nrt-library/pages/model_fitting/elastic_nets.md

 ---
-title: Elastic Networks
+title: Elastic Net Regression
 tags:
 keywords: "topic" # new keywords requiere to create a new tag file
-last_updated: "June 1, 2020"
+last_updated: "October 16, 2020"
-summary: "Cross Validation is a method of assessing model performance by partioning data into multiple training and testing sets"
+summary: "Elastic net regression is a method of regularization for fitting linear and logistic models using a combination of ridge and lasso methods to penalize the models."
 published: true
 sidebar: model_fitting_sidebar #name of yml sidebar file withouth extension
 permalink: elastic_nets.html